eozhisarcikli/product-recommendation/README.md

 ### 3.1 Customer Based

 Customer-item matrix will be used to get the pairwise cosine similarity so called customer similarity matrix, which will be used as a basis of the recommendation system.
-To define the function below steps should be followed;
+To define the function on customer similarity matrix below steps should be followed;

 1. Choose a customer randomly.
 2. Find out which customer is the second(because first one is himself) most similar with the choosen one.